pytorch/serve/docs/configuration.md

 ### Enable SSL

-For users who want to enable HTTPs, you can change `inference_address` or `management_addrss` protocol from http to https, for example: `inference_addrss=https://127.0.0.1`.
+For users who want to enable HTTPs, you can change `inference_address` or `management_address` protocol from http to https, for example: `inference_address=https://127.0.0.1`.
 This will make TorchServe listening on localhost 443 port to accepting https request.

 User also must provide certificate and private keys to enable SSL.
 TorchServe support two ways to configure SSL:
 1. Use keystore